witiz/markupy_htmx/README.md

 ## Project description

-`markupy_htmx` is an extension for [`markupy`](https://markupy.witiz.com) that allows for a simpler HTMX attribute generation by allowing the following:
+`markupy_htmx` is an extension for [`markupy`](https://markupy.witiz.com) that allows for a simpler HTMX attribute generation by enabling the following:

-- Full coverage of HTMX attributes, all rewritten as convenient Python functions
+- Full coverage of HTMX attributes, all rewritten as convenient Python functions/helpers
 - Static typing to improve reliability and error detection
 - IDE autocomplete of existing attributes and for each of them, parameter types and values